ttu/office-slack-bot/README.md

  * Cancel a booking made with the SlackBot
  * Suggest a lunch place

 Bot sends a reply to the channel or to private chat where the command was sent from.
+Anonyous messages are sent to the defined home channel.

 Sends exceptions and errors to the user defined in the configuration file (`slackAdminUserId`).